House In Detroit Sells For $1

 …Put on the market in January for $1,100, the house had no lookers other than the squatters who sometimes stayed there at night.
 Facing $4,000 in back taxes and a large unpaid water bill, the bank that owned the property lowered the price to $1.

-But don’t assume that a couple dozen singles are going to turn you into a real estate mogul.
-A $1 listing price may buy you the house, but it also buys you the obligation to pay property taxes and maintain the place.
+But don’t assume that a couple dozen singles are going to turn you into a real estate mogul. $1 listing pricmay buy you the house, it also buys you the obligation to pay property taxes and maintain the place.

 Business Insider Emails & Alerts